matteyas/cmd-config/README.md

 ```
 elevate - runs an elevation script in the cmd-config home directory
 ```
-Note that this script *will kill* the current shell.
+Note that this script *will kill* the current shell, if it is not already elevated.
 It will also produce a UAC dialog, and only if you press "Yes" will a new, elevated shell launch.
 ### looking at init script and macros
 ```
 setup / alias   - opens the init.cmd script in notepad
 macro / macros  - opens macros.txt in notepad
+pm              - opens private_macros.txt in notepad
 ```
 ### list / reload macros
 ```
 lm  - prints out all the currently defined macros, with some exceptions (macros in init.cmd)
-rlm - reload macros from disk (run this after editing macros.txt)
+rlm - reload macros from disk (run this after editing macros.txt / private_macros.txt)
 ```
 `list_macros` and `listmacros` are synonyms for `lm`
 ### Time and benchmarking